-On Friday, the 9th of June, three leading figures from the OpenStack Foundation visited OVH’s European headquarters in Roubaix, in northern France.
-Jonathan Bryce (@jbryce, Executive Director), Mark Collier (@sparkycollier, COO) and Thierry Carrez (@tcarrez, Vice President of Engineering) met some of the team members behind the OVH Public Cloud.
+On Friday, the 9th of June, three leading figures from the OpenStack Foundation visited OVHcloud’s European headquarters in Roubaix, in northern France.
+Jonathan Bryce (@jbryce, Executive Director), Mark Collier (@sparkycollier, COO) and Thierry Carrez (@tcarrez, Vice President of Engineering) met some of the team members behind the OVHcloud Public Cloud.
 With over 15,000 instances and 100 petabytes – that’s 1 million gigabytes – of stored data, the Public Cloud solution is based entirely on OpenStack.
 Co-founded by NASA, OpenStack is one of the biggest open-source operating infrastructures in the world.

 OpenStack comes of age

 The latest OpenStack Foundation report, released in April 2017, sets out the figures in black and white.
 With the number of infrastructures using OpenStack tripling in three years, OpenStack is now mature – perhaps even mainstream.
 The first uses, PaaS, SaaS, Dev/Test and Continuous Integration/Continuous Delivery, are still the most common.
 New uses are emerging, though, with the hosting of databases, websites, big data, business applications like CRMs (Customer Relationship Management tools), and more.

 Widespread adoption of OpenStack leads to more compatible tools being created, which in turn makes adopting OpenStack easier.

 In terms of SDKs (Software Development Kits) there are the official Python, Apache jclouds® (Java), Fog (Ruby), .NET (.net), Gophercloud (Go), php-opencloud (PHP), and Pkgcloud (Node.js) libraries.